Educational Media Online Program

 - Passing the PRAXIS II test for Library Media Specialists

-- Having at least two years of successful teaching experience at the time that application for certification is submitted.
+- Having at least two years of successful teaching experience at the time of application for admission.

 Ph: (251) 380-2153